-So today on Periscope (come follow me there @enrichmenthome) I shared a bunch of ideas for ways to help shake off the winter blues and keep them away, while embracing the seasonal realities.
+So in this video I shared a bunch of ideas for ways to help shake off the winter blues and keep them away, while embracing the seasonal realities.
 I thought I would list a bunch of them here along with links to specific resources that I recommended.

 Coloring books for grown ups (I’ve got a free one for you here)

 Music lessons!
 I recommend Center Stage Guitar for super affordable at-home guitar lessons for the whole family!

 Board games!
 Winter is the perfect time for table top gaming.
 Some of our favorites are:

 Settlers of Catan: Awesome, complex game with lots of strategy options!
 Great for developing creative problem solving.

 Blink: A fast-paced card game that gets the brain working

 Set: Great game for increasing observation and pattern skills!